jeremyfelt/webconference-2014/talk.md

 This fires my virtual machine up and starts all of the services I need to develop locally.

-I subscribe to updates on packages like PHP and Nginx, so I'm often aware when a new release is available and if it includes updates that we should look at for production.
+I subscribe to updates on various packages like PHP and Nginx, so I'm often aware when a new release is available and if it includes updates that we should look at for production.
 At this point, I'll run `vagrant provision` to have my local machine go through the same provisioning that would occur on production.

-If this all completes successfully and the project is working as expected, then I connect to the production machine and issue two commands.
+And if all this completes successfully and the project is working as expected, I connect to the production machine and issue two commands.

-1. Pull down the latest provisioning configuration.
+1. `sh prep.sh` - Pull down the latest provisioning configuration.
-2. Run Salt.
+2. `sh salt.sh` - Run Salt.

-Really, this could be simplified into one step and it could automatically happen based on a trigger in our version control setup, but I'm still in the phase of paying close attention.
+Really, this could be simplified into one step and it could automatically happen based on a trigger in our version control setup, but I'm still in the phase of paying close attention to any possible errors that could appear.

-What's beautiful is that even when doing a large update - like recompiling Nginx 1.7.1 from source last week - the web server only blips for a couple seconds during provisioning.
+What's beautiful is that even when doing a large update - like recompiling Nginx 1.7.1 and OpenSSL 1.0.1h from source last week - the web server only blips for a couple seconds during provisioning.

 And if something was to blow up completely, only a few commands and about 5-10 minutes stand in the way of having a working server up and running again.

 ### Include Everyone

 Just like with version control, there's a learning curve here.
-But just like version control, the more the team is familiar with the workflow, the larger benefit it will have on the team as a whole.
+But also just like version control, the more the team is familiar with the workflow, the larger benefit it will have on the team as a whole.
 It's kind of like knowing where your food comes from.

 Being aware of the process, possibly from browsing documentation, is the first step.
 How the server gets to be how it is and how we mimic this locally.

 The next step is getting everyone working on a virtual machine rather than on production via FTP or through MAMP or XAMPP or some other development environment.
-I'm happy to have a crew of people using Vagrant now at WSU that avoided the terminal at all costs before.
+I'm happy to have a crew of people using Vagrant now at WSU that have historically avoided the terminal at all costs.
 As long as you're familiar with some of the basics and have a support path available to you, everything is possible.

 ## Deployment